codedx/codedx-github-action/README.md

 **Notes**
 1. Either `project-id` or `project-name` is required.
 An error will be thrown if neither is specified or both are specified.
-2. `base-branch-name` is required if `target-branch-name` is specified and doesn't exist yet in the project
+2. `base-branch-name` is required if `target-branch-name` is specified and doesn't exist yet in the project.

 ## Sample Workflow